dlaurie/lua-apl/README.md

 The functions do what one could expect the corresponding APL functions to do, except that the values they act on are Lua values: numbers, strings, tables and functions.
 They all take one or two arguments, traditionally called ⍺ and ⍵, and return one value.

-Although an APL reference manual would help (e.g. `APlusRefV2_8.html` as installed by the `aplus-fsf-doc` package) there is no attempt to reproduce exact behaviour of any existing APL implememtation. *The definition of the function is what it says in the interactive help for it,* which often is simply its Lua code.
+Although an APL reference manual would help (e.g. `APlusRefV2_8.html` as installed by the `aplus-fsf-doc` package) there is no attempt to reproduce the exact behaviour of any existing APL implememtation. *The definition of the function is what it says in the interactive help for it,* which often is simply its Lua code.

 There are two kinds of help: